Powerlearnproject/se-day1-assignment-Sucdiabdi/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Refers to appliying software methods and tools to develop and aintain high quality sotware.

 Identify and describe at least three key milestones in the evolution of software engineering.
+Development of programming languages -eg C .

 List and briefly explain the phases of the Software Development Life Cycle.